valpackett/awesome-gtk/README.md

 - [Newelle](https://github.com/qwersyk/Newelle) - Virtual assistant (based on GPT4All) that interacts with the system by running shell commands and execute Python code `#python` `#gtk4` `#libadwaita`.

 ## Academia and Research
-also see section [Technical Graphics](#technical-graphics) for the processing of discipline-specific research graphics and images

 ### Electronics and Engineering
 - [LogicRs](https://github.com/Spydr06/logicrs) - Logical circuits simulator/editor `#rust` `#gtk4` `#libadwaita`.